Bushwood, Leytonstone

 The area has many tree-lined streets with Victorian and Edwardian houses, which continue to attract professionals and young families.
 The area is popular for its proximity to Wanstead Flats and Wanstead Park, quick access to restaurants, cafés and shops, and transport links into central London via the Central Line.
-Bushwood has a residents' association, covering the approximately 1500 houses in the area.
+Bushwood, a neighborhood with around 1,500 homes, is known for its exceptionally active and strong residents' association.
+This group fosters community spirit through events and innovative and creative initiatives, and also publishes a quarterly magazine called The Bush Telegraph.
+More information about their activities can be found on their website: www.bara.london.

 History

 It is named after the ancient woodland of Bush Wood, which creates part of the north-east border of the area.

 Notable features

 Browning Road Conservation Area

 Bushwood includes The Browning Road Conservation Area consists of terraces of ‘Georgian’ cottages.
 These were preserved as a reminder of their special historic and architectural interest by Waltham Forest Council in March 1973.

 The North Star

 The North Star Public House is situated on Browning Road in the heart of the Conservation Area.
 Originally two cottages converted into a Public House it is thought that the name of this establishment comes as a direct result of a sailing voyage taken by the founder of the North Star, Frederick Wildsmith which involved his returning from India with a monkey and so fond was he of this memory, he decided to name the pub after the twin-masted, 253 ton Brigantine in which he had travelled.
 The North Star's first mention is in the 1858 Rate book with Frederick listed as a ‘beer retailer’ in the 1891 census.